Slope Day

 Slope Day, a Cornell Tradition

-There is a long history of a spring-time gathering here at Cornell University.
+There is a long history of a springtime gathering here at Cornell University.
 While this event has taken many shapes over the past century, one common thread persists: celebration.
 Today, the event we affectionately call "Slope Day" inherits a proud century-long tradition as a year-end gathering and celebration of the Cornell Community.

 From The Beginning...

 1960 Protests and unrest plagued the University.
 There was little time and place for any celebration during these years.
 In addition to nationwide protests and civic discord, many minimum legal drinking age restrictions were lifted.
-During this time many states began lowering their minimum legal drinking age (MLDA) from their post-prohibition high of twenty one.
+During this time, many states began lowering their minimum legal drinking age (MLDA) from their post-prohibition high of twenty-one.

 1979 Cornell Dining sponsored a barbeque on Libe Slope on the last day of classes and Spring Fest was born.
 This so-known "Great Feast" started in the afternoon, and was centered on a big chicken barbeque and live music.
 New York State's MLDA of eighteen made it possible for alcohol to be served at Spring Fest, as most Cornell students were over eighteen by the end of the school year.